 Using our Excel Template to Collect Employee Information

-The template EN Employee data upload.xslx is based on your account in the testing phase and contains all of the attributes included.
+The template EN Employee Data Upload.xlsx is based on your account in the testing phase and contains all the attributes included.

 The titles of the attributes and options in the table must be named exactly the same as in your Personio account.
 Otherwise, the import will not work.
 Note that in older accounts, the attribute Nationality is called Citizenship.

 In the import templates, the column titles of attributes that are in Personio as a List of options appear in italics.
 The first lines of the templates can be viewed with the restrictions permitted via a dropdown.